-O you who have believed, if there comes to you a disobedient one with information, investigate, lest you harm a people out of ignorance and become, over what you have done, regretful.
-Al HujuratAL Hujurat 49:6
+O you who have believed, if there comes to you a disobedient one with information, investigate, lest you harm a people out of ignorance and become regretful over what you have done.

 Social distancing doesn’t mean self-isolation.
-Plan some daily time to connect with family members using the various means of technology available.
+Plan some daily time to connect with family members using the available techniques.
 Involve your children in these calls and educate them about Silat al Raheem (family ties).

-Get moving by having a simple workout routine at home or a short walk in the neighborhood.
+Get moving by having a simple workout routine at home or a short walk in the neighbourhood.

 During our most vulnerable times, we need God’s help the most.
 The best way to receive His support is by helping others.

-On the authority of Abu Hurayrah (may Allah be pleased with him), that the Prophet (PBUH) said:
+On the authority of Abu Hurayrah (may Allah be pleased with him), the Prophet (PBUH) said: